sauliuzas/Todo-List-JS/README.md

-The classic hangman game made with vanilla js.
+Todo list made with vanilla JS.
+Handles regular and private notes with local storage.